Michele M Grigaitis DNP, FNP-BC, CNRN

 We are the leading authority in neuroscience nursing.
 In my experience working with the advocacy committee I see great opportunity for advancement of our association through collaboration with other organizations in advocating for those issues pertinent to neuroscience nursing.
 Neuroscience nursing care is necessary for healthcare system development, both nationally and internationally.
 AANN is the obvious choice to disseminate this expertise.
 The strategic leveraging of this expertise will serve to further add to our stability and viability as an organization.

 Accomplishments in Professional Positions:

-I have experienced the Benner Novice to Expert model on many occasions throughout my career.
-I have worked in bedside, charge nurse, supervisor, and division director positions in both private and academic settings.
+I have worked as a neuroscience nurse in bedside, charge nurse, supervisor, and division director positions, both in private and academic settings.
 I have served in consulting roles on both local and national levels.
 I have striven to expand my knowledge base and professional growth throughout.
-I completed my Doctor in Nursing Practice in 2010 and found myself in the novice role yet again.
-I have served as Chair of the system level research and evidence-based practice council, as well as Chair of the system wide pain task force in a neuroscience institute, consistently ranked in the top ten centers in the country.
+I completed my Doctor in Nursing Practice in 2010.
+I have served as Chair of the system level research and evidenced based practice council, as well as Chair of the system wide pain task force in a neuroscience institute consistently ranked in the top ten centers in the country.
 I have been successful in developing and implementing protocols for the systematic gathering of outcome data.

 Accomplishments in Leadership Positions: